shakaayu/newkathford/README.md

 # newkathford
-third semester project in php.
+This is our third semester project in core PhP.
 This project is a website of a restaurant called Vintage.